Chirag1994/8-Week-SQL-Challenge/Case Study #5 - Data Mart/B. Data Exploration.md

 | 2019 | Shopify | 177.56 | 183.36 |
 | 2020 | Retail | 40.64 | 36.56 |
 | 2020 | Shopify | 174.87 | 179.03 |

+#### Average Transaction Size Comparison

+1. **Insights**:

+   - Avg_Transactions_1: Represents the average value of the avg_transaction column directly.
+This approach yields different results for each platform, reflecting the variability in average transaction sizes within each platform.
+   - Avg_Transactions_2: Calculated by dividing the total sales by the total number of transactions.
+This method provides a more accurate reflection of the average transaction size, considering the actual sales amounts and transaction counts.
+It ensures consistency in calculation across platforms, making it a more reliable metric for comparison.